Updated December 2020

 In the majority of EOR schemes, water is used as either the only injection fluid, carrying additives such as polymers or surfactants, or as a chase fluid, which follows the primary fluid to help push remaining oil towards the production wells.
-In situ EOR may also use fluids other than nonsaline water to enhance production, such as polymers, non-condensable gases, or hydrocarbon gases.
+In situ EOR may also use fluids other than nonsaline waterto enhance production, such as polymers, non-condensable gases, or hydrocarbon gases.

-What is “make-up” water for an enhanced oil recovery project?
+What is “make-up” water for an EOR project?

-Make-up water is nonsaline or alternative water that is added to replenish the water in an oil reservoir and is not returned to surface.
-It also replaces recycled water in some cases, as some water cannot be treated any further for reuse and must be disposed of as wastewater.
+Make-up water is nonsaline or alternative water that is added to replace the water injected into an oil reservoir that does not return to surface.
+It also replaces recycled water in some cases, as some produced water cannot be treated any further for reuse and must be disposed of as wastewater.

 The main metric used for comparing nonsaline water use performance is water use intensity.
-The intensity is based on the volume of nonsaline water in barrels used divided by the barrel of oil equivalent (BOE) produced in a calendar year.
-Nonsaline intensities will vary based on factors like the type of fluid being injected, scheme age, reservoir geology and characteristics, and what amount of an oil pool is being produced through EOR techniques.
+The intensity is calculated as the volume of nonsaline water used (in barrels) divided by the barrel of oil equivalent (BOE) produced in a calendar year.
+Nonsaline intensities will vary based on factors such as the type of fluid being injected, scheme age, and reservoir geology and characteristics.

-All EOR schemes active in 2018 are considered in this report, regardless of their nonsaline water use.
+All EOR schemes active in 2019 are considered in this report, regardless of their nonsaline water use.

 When it comes to EOR, nonsaline water use intensity is closely related to the age of the project.
 After EOR start-up, projects quickly transition from using mostly make-up water to using predominantly recycled produced water.
 However, as schemes age, hydrocarbon production starts to decrease, which can result in increased nonsaline water use intensity.
 Generally speaking, the longer an EOR project has been operating, the higher its nonsaline water use intensity is.

-There are several reasons why an older scheme may have a higher nonsaline water use intensity, not all related to where the schemes are in their life cycle:
+There are several other reasons why an older scheme may have a higher nonsaline water use intensity, not all related to where the schemes are in their life cycle: